DBoroujerdi/thezone/README.md

 # Stream Service

-A service that checks how many video streams a user is watching which also prevents a user from watching more than 3 streams at a time.
+A video streaming service that checks how many video streams a user is watching which also prevents a user from watching more than 3 streams at a time.

 ### Prerequisites